 - ISO is available from the Kali Linux download page.

-This guide will be assuming that a USB drive is available to use as the installation media.
+This guide will assume that a USB drive is available to use as the installation media.
 Take note that the USB drive should be as close to 4/8GB as possible and ALL DATA WILL BE REMOVED!

 The author has had issues with larger USB drives but some may still work.
 Regardless, following the next few steps WILL RESULT IN DATA LOSS ON THE USB DRIVE.

-Step 1 is to obtain the Kali Linux ISO.
-This guide is going to use the current newest version of Kali with the XFCE Linux desktop environment.
+The first step is to obtain the Kali Linux ISO image, as this guide is going to use the current newest version of Kali with the XFCE Linux desktop environment.

-To obtain this version, type the following wget command into a terminal.
+To download the Kali Linux 2023.3 version, type the following wget command into a terminal.

 The two commands above will download the Kali Linux ISO into the current user’s ‘Downloads’ folder.